 There is nothing quite as tragic as the unexpected passing of a loved one.
 No matter how old or young, a sudden death is shocking to family and friends alike.
 Little can be done to ease the grief of family members who have lost one of their siblings, children or parents, but this is not to say that -- in the case of a negligence-related auto or trucking accident -- the party(s) responsible for that individual’s death should not be held legally accountable for their carelessness.

-As personal injury attorneys handling cases in Maryland and the District of Columbia, the professionals at the law offices of Lebowitz & Mzhen, LLC, can fully understand the grief that accompanies the loss of a loved one in a fatal trucking-related traffic wreck.
+As personal injury attorneys handling cases in Maryland and the District of Columbia, the professionals at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, can fully understand the grief that accompanies the loss of a loved one in a fatal trucking-related traffic wreck.
 Although serious injuries resulting from a bad highway or beltway crash can affect a person for months or years to come, not to mention leave the victim with chronic pain possibly for a lifetime, a fatal crash is so much more permanent and emotionally painful for the victim’s family.

 Wrongful death claims can be one way for a victim’s loved ones to achieve closure, at least in terms of seeing the negligent party held financially responsible for their loved one’s demise.
 Considering the randomness of many fatal road accidents -- leaving with no time for “goodbyes,” but only the empty void of the loved one’s absence -- family and friends of the victim are often left with only grief at their loss and anger toward the responsible party.